aaron-old/Angular-4x/Angular-4x/README.md

 based on the environment

 in dev it could look like this
-` ng build ...options --output-dir dist/dev `
+` ng build ...options --output-path dist/dev `

 ### Teach the MVC router to use the Angular Router